January dividend update – first dividend update of 2017

-I can’t believe that it is February already and that I’m already writing the first dividend update of 2017.
+I can’t believe that it is February already.
+It’s crazy that I’m already writing the first dividend update of 2017.

-Ferris sure was right when he said that life moves pretty fast because we’re already 1/12th of the way through 2017.
+Ferris sure was right when he said that life moves pretty fast.
+We’re already 1/12th of the way through 2017.

-December was an amazing month for dividends but we’re back to reality for January as I no longer own any individual dividend payers this month and the only cash coming in is my monthly payment from my bond mutual fund.
+December was an amazing month for dividends but we’re back to reality for January.
+I no longer own any individual dividend payers this month.
+The only cash coming in is my monthly payment from my bond mutual fund.

 The cold weather means Steve, my trusty dividend employee who earned me a respectable $7000 last year had trouble finding work this month.

-February will be similar story but we’re both certainly looking forward to March which has historically been a good month for me as a lot of my ETFs, individual holdings and mutual funds pay quarterly.
+February will be similar story.
+We’re both certainly looking forward to March.
+That has historically been a good month for me as a lot of my ETFs, individual holdings and mutual funds pay quarterly.

 The market has continued to do well although pockets of value have begun to emerge as we wade into the depths of earning season.